mburri/break-out/readme.md

 ###2015-12-03
 - render scenes to canvas (with very nice colors)
 - added functions and reducer for paddle movement
+- created gh-pages branch for this repo.

 ##TODOs
 - constants for key codes
 - extract render functions from index.js
 - constants for action types
+- fancy gh-page and reasoonable build/ deploy